 Preaching and Neurodiversity

-The prayground is a space for all ages where they can participate in worship while also sitting on soft pillows or shaggy rug squares, and using fidgets.
-I’ll never forget the time preaching when I asked a rhetorical question and a small voice from the prayground responded with the correct answer.
-This young child is described by their parent as “easily distracted,” and yet, using a fidget helped them focus and listen to the sermon—maybe listen even more closely than the adults!
+Something changed in my preaching when my church installed a prayground up front in the sanctuary.
+A “prayground” is a space for all ages to participate in worship while also sitting on soft pillows or shaggy rug squares and using fidgets.
+I’ll never forget the time when I was preaching and asked a rhetorical question, and a small voice from the prayground responded with the correct answer.
+This young child is described by their parent as “easily distracted,” yet using a fidget helped them focus and listen to the sermon—maybe even more closely than the adults!

-Our church’s prayground is part of creating an inclusive ministry for all ages, helping our church honor the diverse ways people show up, and provide accommodations to meet their specific needs.
+Our church’s prayground is part of creating an inclusive ministry for all ages, helping our church honor the diverse ways people show up and provide accommodations to meet their specific needs.
 We are a United Church of Christ congregation designated as WISE (Welcoming, Inclusive, Supportive, and Engaged) for mental health, and neuroinclusive ministries like the prayground make preaching more accessible.

 Testify to God showing up in neurodiversity

 My book, Blessed Minds: Breaking the Silence About Neurodiversity, is a guide for learning and exploring how neurodiversity shapes our ways of being church.
-In everything from preaching to Sunday school to preparing people for ordination into Christian ministry—neurodiversity impacts the entire body of Christ, from the cradle to the grave.
+In everything from preaching to Sunday school to preparing people for ordination into Christian ministry, neurodiversity impacts the entire body of Christ, from the cradle to the grave.
 I wrote Blessed Minds to equip and empower congregations to adapt their ministries to accommodate people with brain differences.
 Embracing disability theology’s claim that naming our unique identities is a strength and not a weakness, preaching can testify to the beauty, power, and joy in fully embodying our ways of being in the world, including being neurodivergent.

-In a time when the politics of neurodiversity seeks to overshadow the blessedness of our diversity, preachers can shine God’s light of love upon all people who might be feeling afraid of being targeted, stigmatized, and punished because of their neurodivergence.
-The church can be a sacred community for authentic belonging, a place where the mask of “normal” can be removed and we can fully receive God’s love without exception.
-Neurodivergent preachers can let their light shine, knowing that the mind of Christ shines through them.
+In a time when diversity is misunderstood, preachers can shine God’s light of love upon all people who might be feeling afraid of being targeted, stigmatized, and punished because of their neurodivergence.
+There is nothing broken, sinful, or cursed about being neurodivergent.
+The church can be a sacred community for authentic belonging, a place where the mask of “normal” can be removed, and we can fully receive God’s love without exception.

 Preaching about God’s redeeming love for neurodivergent children of God is soul- and life-saving work.
-I am a survivor of suicide loss and wish my 16-year-old neurodivergent niece could have experienced an affirming Christian community instead of experiencing stigma and shame.
+I am a survivor of suicide loss and wish my 16-year-old neurodivergent niece could have experienced an affirming Christian community, instead of experiencing stigma and shame.
 Her story amplifies for me the destructive power of stigma and shame associated with brain differences as a contributing factor to increased risks of suicide.
 Preachers can give a life-saving word of hope by affirming and celebrating the diversity of minds created in God’s image.
 To boldly name neurodivergent folks as the recipients of God’s unconditional love, out loud from the pulpit, is to offer a glass of cool, life-saving water to weary souls thirsting for the good news.

 Working Preacher's Narrative Lectionary newsletter is coming!